arabog/github_collabo/intro2.md

 merge the upstream's branch into a local branch push the newly updated local branch to your origin repo

--: Manage an active PR

 -: Squash(combine) Commits
-To squash commits together, we're going to use the extremely powerful git rebase command.
+To squash commits together, we're going to use the extremely powerful `git rebase` command.

 The Rebase Command
 The git rebase command will move commits to have a new base.
 In the command git rebase -i HEAD~3, we're telling Git to use HEAD~3 as the base where all of the other commits (HEAD~2, HEAD~1, and HEAD) will connect to.